Understanding the 5/12 Roof Pitch: Benefits, Challenges, and Cost Considerations

 3. Architectural Shingles

 Architectural or dimensional shingles offer a premium look and better durability than standard asphalt shingles.
-They work well on moderate slopes like 5/12.
+They work well on moderate slopes like 5/12 The cost of a residential roof replacement with a 5/12 pitch

 4. Synthetic Roofing Materials